 That said, you might be surprised to learn just how few tools you actually need to create results like these above.

-Though we’ve included 31 on this list, the reality is that the overwhelming majority of the work required to achieve more traffic is done with a half dozen or fewer tools end to end (including designing visuals and link building campaigns).
+Though we’ve included 31 on this list, the reality is that the overwhelming majority of the work required to achieve more traffic is done with a half dozen or fewer tools end to end to produce high-quality design, link building campaigns, and interactive content.

 10 Essential Content Marketing Tools

 These are the workhorses we couldn’t live without and use just about everyday.

 Some (the first three to be specific) are competitors of each other and more or less do the same thing, just a little bit differently.
 You don’t need all of them, just pick the one that works best for you.

 Others are specifically aimed at helping you gather original data that increases the density of your content (read: linkability).

 Ahrefs is one of the tools our team uses most to research and track the content we create.
 It includes keyword research tools, SERP analysis, backlink and search traffic analysis for any domain or page and much more.

 And while it’s not the only tool designed to do these things (or the only tool you’ll need), we’ve found that it gives you most of the functionality required to create content that ranks and generates backlinks to your website in the most user-friendly way.

 2. Moz ($99–$599/mo)